DigitalThieves/vue3-course/salt-merch-store/README.md

 3. Once you've gotten this to work, experiment with changing the data properties (`isLoading` and `error`) accordingly and make sure you're conditions work as expected, after experimenting you should put isLoading to `false` and error to `null` and only focus on the product page.

-## Task 2.
+## Task 2a.
 Breadcrumb & Title

 The next step is to fix the breadcrumb (look for element with class `breadcrumb`), replace the CATEGORY and TITLE with the real data using `{{ data_property }}` syntax and also do the same with the product title on display in various locations.

-1. Change SALT-MERCH / CATEGORY / TITLE to real values
+1. Change `CATEGORY` and `TITLE` in the `SALT-MERCH / CATEGORY / TITLE` breadcrumb to real values (`SALT-MERCH` can continue being hardcoded)
-2. Change the PRODUCT TITLE in the big letters on top of the product to real values
+2. Change the `PRODUCT TITLE` in the big letters on top of the product to real values
+3. Change the `PRODUCT TITLE` in the button "Add PRODUCT TITLE To Cart" to real values

+## Task 2b.
+Description as HTML

+1. Find the hardcoded product description and change it to instead use the description from the data.
+Beware!
+The data has HTML as raw values.
+Using `{{ data.description }}` will not yield the desired outcome.

-3. Change the PRODUCT TITLE in the button "Add PRODUCT TITLE To Cart" to real values
+3. Change the `PRODUCT TITLE` in the button "Add PRODUCT TITLE To Cart" to real values

 ## Task 3.
 List rendering